dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Such a commonplace object should be a function, right?
 No, check the vertical lines that are shown in the diagram.
 Sure, to the left of −3 or to the right of 3, there’s no problem—the vertical lines don’t even hit the graph, which is ﬁne.
 Even at −3 or 3, the vertical lines only intersect the curve in one point each, which is also ﬁne.
 The problem is when x is in the interval (−3, 3).
 For PSfrag replacements Section 1.2: Inverse Functions • 7 (a, b) [a, b] any of these values of x, the vertical line through (x, 0) intersects the circle (a, b] twice, which screws up the circle’s potential function-status.
 You just don’t [a, b) know whether f(x) is the top point or the bottom (a, ∞) point.

-The best way to salvage the situation is to chop ∞) the circle in half hori[a, zontally and choose only the top or the bottom (−∞, half. b) The equation for the whole circle is x 2 + y 2 = 9, whereas the equation (−∞, for b] the top semicircle is 2 y = √ 9 − x 2 (−∞, =.Thebottomsemicirclehasequationy − √ 9 − x .
+The best way to salvage the situation is to chop ∞) the circle in half hori[a, zontally and choose only the top or the bottom (−∞, half. b) The equation for the whole circle is x 2 + y 2 = 9, whereas the equation (−∞, for b] the top semicircle is 2 y = √ 9 − x 2 (−∞, =.Thebottomsemicirclehasequationy − √ 9 − x.
 These last ∞) two are functions, both with domain [−3, x 3]. : a If < x you < b felt like chopping in a { } diﬀerent way, you wouldn’t actually have to take semicircles—you could chop { x : a ≤ x ≤ b } and change between the upper and lower semicircles, as long as you don’t vi{ x : a < x ≤ b } olate the vertical line test.
 For example, here’s the graph of a function which { x : a ≤ x < b } also has domain [−3, 3]:

 The vertical line test checks out, so this is indeed the graph of a function.

-## 1.1 函数

-函数是将一个对象转化为另一个对象的规则。起始对象称为输入，来自称为定义域的集合。返回的对象称为输出，来自称为上域的集合。

-来看一些函数的例子吧。

-假设你写出 f(x)=x^2，这就定义了一个函数 f，它会将任何数变为自己的平方。由于你没有说明其定义域或上域，我们不妨假设它们都属于，即所有实数的集合。这样，你就可以将任何实数平方，并得到一个实数。例如，f 将 2 变为 4、将 -1/2 变为 1/4，将 1 变为 1。最后一个变换根本没有什么变化，但这没问题，因为转变后的对象不需要有别于原始对象。当你写出 f(2)=4 的时候，这实际上意味着 f 将 2 变为 4。顺便要说的是，f 是一个变换规则，而 f(x) 是把这个变换规则应用于变量 x 后得到的结果。因此，说「f(x) 是一个函数」是不正确的，应该说「f 是一个函数」。

-现在，令 g(x)=x^2，其定义域仅包含大于或等于零的数(这样的数称为非负的)。它看上去好像和函数 f 是一样的，但实际不同，因为定义域不同。例如，f(-1/2)=1/4，但 g(-1/2) 却是没有定义的。函数 g 会拒绝非其定义域中的一切。由于 g 和 f 有相同的规则，但 g 的定义域小于 f 的定义域，因而我们说 g 是由限制 f 的定义域产生的。

-仍然令 f(x)=x^2，f(马) 会是什么呢？这显然是无定义的，因为你不能平方一匹马呀。另一方面，让我们指定「h(x)=x的腿的个数」，其中 h 的定义域是所有动物的集合。这样一来，我们就会得到 h(马)=4，h(蚂蚁)=6，h(鲑鱼)=0。因为动物腿的个数不会是负数或者分数，所以其上域可以是所有非负整数的集合。顺便问一下，h(2) 会是什么呢？当然，这也是没有定义的，因为 2 不在其定义域中。「2」究竟会有几条腿呢？这个问题实际上没有任何意义。你或许也可以认为 h(椅子)=4，因为多数椅子都有四条腿，但这也没有意义，因为椅子不是动物，所以「椅子」不在 h 的定义域当中。也就是说，h(椅子)是没有定义的。

-假设你有一条狗，它叫 Junkster。可怜的 Junkster 不幸患有消化不良症。它吃点东西，嚼一会儿，消化食物，可每次都失败，都会吐出来。Junkster 将食物变成了……我们可以令「j(x)=当Junkster吃x时呕吐物的颜色」，其中 j 的定义域是 Junkster 所要吃的食物的集合。其上域是所有颜色的集合。为了使之有效，我们必须认为如果 Junkster 吃了玉米面卷，它的呕吐物始终是一种颜色(假设是红色的吧)。如果有时候是红色的，而有时候是绿色的，那就不太好了，一个函数必须给每一个有效的输入指定唯一的输出。

-现在我们要来看看函数值域的概念。值域是所有可能的输出所组成的集合。你可以认为函数转变其定义域中的一切，每次转变一个对象；转变后的对象所组成的集合称作值域。可能会重复，但这也没什么。

-那么，为什么值域和上域不是一回事呢？值域实际上是上域的一个子集。上域是可能输出的集合，而值域则是实际输出的集合。下面给出上述函数的值域。

-如果 f(x)=x^2，其定义域和上域均为，其值域是非负数的集合。毕竟，平方一个数，其结果不可能是负数。那你又如何知道值域是所有的非负数呢？如果平方每一个数，结果一定包括所有的非负数。例如，平方「根号2」或「负根号2」结果都是 2。

-如果 g(x)=x^2，其中，g 的定义域仅为非负数，但其上域仍是所有实数，其值域又是非负数的集合。当平方每一个非负数时，结果仍然会包括所有的非负数。

-如果 h(x) 是动物 x 的腿的个数，那么其值域就是任何动物可能会有的腿的个数的集合。我可以想到有 0、2、4、6 和 8 条腿的动物，也有一些有更多条腿的爬行动物。如果你还想到了个别的像失去一条或多条腿的动物，也可以将 1、3、5 和 7 等其他可能的数加入其值域。不管怎样，这个函数的值域并不是很清晰。要想了解真实的答案，你或许必须得是一位生物学家。

-最后，如果 j(x) 是当 Junkster 吃 x 时呕吐物的颜色，那么其值域就会包含所有可能的呕吐物的颜色。我很怕去想它们会是什么样的，但或许亮蓝色不在其中吧。

 ### 1.1.1 区间表示法